 We found 7 internists who accept Gold Compass 1000 near Boston, MA.

-Dr. Jaye Hefner's medical specialty is general internal medicine.
-She obtained her medical school training at Northeast Ohio Medical University and performed her residency at the University of Pittsburgh Medical Center (UPMC).
-She is in-network for several insurance carriers, including Blue Cross/Blue Shield, Coventry, and TRICARE.
-Dr. Hefner is affiliated with Massachusetts General Hospital.
+Dr. Jaye Hefner sees patients in Boston, MA and Charlestown, MA.
+Her medical specialty is general internal medicine.
+Dr. Hefner accepts Blue Cross/Blue Shield, Coventry, and TRICARE, as well as other insurance carriers.
+She attended Northeast Ohio Medical University for medical school and subsequently trained at the University of Pittsburgh Medical Center (UPMC) for residency.
+She is professionally affiliated with Massachusetts General Hospital.
 She is open to new patients.

-Dr. Hollis Day specializes in general internal medicine and geriatrics (elderly care).
-Areas of expertise for Dr. Day include dementia.
-She takes United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate, in addition to other insurance carriers.
-After completing medical school at Virginia Commonwealth University (VCU) School of Medicine, she performed her residency at the University of Pittsburgh Medical Center (UPMC).
-She is affiliated with Boston Medical Center (BMC).
+Dr. Hollis Day's medical specialty is general internal medicine and geriatrics (elderly care).
+In her practice, Dr. Day focuses on dementia.
+She is an in-network provider for United Healthcare Platinum, United Healthcare Compass, United Healthcare Navigate, and more.
+After attending Virginia Commonwealth University (VCU) School of Medicine, she completed her residency training at the University of Pittsburgh Medical Center (UPMC).
+Dr. Day is professionally affiliated with Boston Medical Center (BMC).

 Clinical interests: Cognitive Problems, Dementia